top of page

 Customer LTV = Average Revenue Per Account (ARPA) × Average Customer Lifetime

-Before you get lost in repeating words here, let's clarify that 'Average Customer Lifetime' (not to be confused with Customer Lifetime Value) simply means how long an account engages in a paying relationship with your business on average.
+Before you get lost in repetitious words, let's clarify that 'Average Customer Lifetime' (not to be confused with customer lifetime value) simply means how long an account engages in a paying relationship with your business on average.
 In other words, it's the average lifespan of your customer accounts.

 SaaSy Co. offers three different pricing options for its CRM software: basic, professional, and enterprise.
 SaaSy Co. has 100 basic customers, 250 professional customers, and 75 enterprise customers.
 Its average customer lifetime varies by pricing plan.